• Home

 AbsoluteWrite Water Cooler

-I’m sure there are many other places available that I may not have listed.
+I’m sure there are many other places available that I haven’t listed.
 Scope out the groups and find the right fit for your needs, and be prepared to also offer help to other writers as well.

 Tips for working with beta readers